Dr Olivia Fisher - Wesley Research Institute

 • Academic Coordinator of the Graduate Certificate in Health Science (Health Services Innovation), Queensland University of Technology

-• Queensland Coordinator of the world leading MindMatters Initiative for mental health promotion, prevention, and early intervention in secondary schools
+• Queensland Coordinator of the world leading MindMatters Initiative for mental health promotion, prevention, and early intervention in secondary school

 • Clinical occupational therapy roles in public and private hospitals and community organisations